 Renters and Foreclosure

-If you’re renting a home that goes into foreclosure, state and federal laws offer you some protections.
+If you’re renting a home that goes into foreclosure, state laws offer you some protections.

 Your Rights under North Carolina Law

 - If your lease is entered into and recorded at the county Register of Deeds prior to the mortgage, then the mortgage holder and foreclosure buyer are required to honor your lease.

 - If your lease is recorded at the county Register of Deeds, you’re entitled to receive notice of a foreclosure hearing.